cbrennanpoole/Qualitative-Self/README.md

     - Inc 5000,
     - Red Oak Labs.
 6. Invite to be featured on AMC Networks by
-    - NewsWatch would send three inquiries 20 Jun - 23 2020 (note : with Wind *did not nor do we take to 'chasing'*).
+    - NewsWatch would send three inquiries 20 Jun - 23 2020
+        - **note** : *with Wind* did not nor have we been taking to 'chasing'*; exceptions : **SXSW 2020 Pitch** and the **iterative** A/B always-on testing and talking to team  Google.
-7. Invitation & short-list offers
+7. Invitations & short-list offerings :
     - Learn Launch,
     - Hatch Pitch,
     - Gener8tor.